Effective Date: December 19, 2019

 - Restrict.
 Restrict the processing of your personal information.

-You can submit these requests by email to firstname.lastname@example.org or our postal address provided above.
+You can submit these requests by email to email@example.com or our postal address provided above.
+You may also contact our Data Protection Representative (see here for more information).
 We may request specific information from you to help us confirm your identity and process your request.
 Applicable law may require or permit us to decline your request.
 If we decline your request, we will tell you why, subject to legal restrictions.
 If you would like to submit a complaint about our use of your personal information or response to your requests regarding your personal information, you may contact us as described above or submit a complaint to the data protection regulator in your jurisdiction.
 You can find your data protection regulator here.

 Cross-Border Data Transfer